 - The introduction of a technique called nowcasting, enabling meteorologists to make accurate, hour-by-hour forecasts as severe storm conditions begin to form.

 - In partnership with Africas meteorological scientists, weather models are reviewed and revised to ensure they are up to date with the latest research.
-One project has looked at improving the prediction of the sudden and sometimes devastating storms around Lake Victoria.
+One project looked at improving the prediction of the sudden and sometimes devastating storms around Lake Victoria.

 - Scientists involved with African SWIFT and a partner organisation, ACMAD the African Centre of Meteorological Applications for Development, have developed techniques to try to predict the location and scale of impending meningitis outbreaks in sub-Saharan Africa using weather data.